jeff-160/Image-Logger/README.md

+## ❗ DISCLAIMER ❗

+THIS REPOSITORY IS FOR EDUCATIONAL PURPOSES ONLY

 ## Introduction
 This project attempts to embed a malicious executable into an image file, such that the executable, in this case, a simple IP logger, is run whenever the image is opened.